Electoral system: Mixed systems

 In several countries, mixed systems are used to elect the legislature.
-These include parallel voting (also known as mixed-member majoritarian) and mixed-member proportional representation.
+These include parallel voting, mixed-member majoritarian, and mixed-member proportional representation.

-In non-compensatory, parallel voting systems, which are used in 20 countries, there are two methods by which members of a legislature are elected; part of the membership is elected by a plurality or majority vote in single-member constituencies and the other part by proportional representation.
-The results of the constituency vote have no effect on the outcome of the proportional vote.
+In non-compensatory, parallel voting systems, which are used in 20 countries, members of a legislature are elected by two different methods; part of the membership is elected by a plurality or majoritarian election system in single-member constituencies and the other part by proportional representation.
+The results of the constituency contests have no effect on the outcome of the proportional vote.

-In compensatory mixed-member representation the results of the proportional vote are adjusted to balance the seats won in the constituency vote.
-In mixed-member proportional systems, in use in eight countries, there is enough compensation in order to ensure that parties have a number of seats proportional to their vote share.

-Other systems may be insufficiently compensatory, and this may result in overhang seats, where parties win more seats in the constituency system than they would be entitled to based on their vote share.
-Variations of this include the Additional Member System, and Alternative Vote Plus, in which voters cast votes for both single-member constituencies and multi-member constituencies; the allocation of seats in the multi-member constituencies is adjusted to achieve an overall seat total proportional to parties' vote share by taking into account the number of seats won by parties in the single-member constituencies.
+In compensatory mixed-member systems levelling seats are allocated to balance nation-wide or regional disproportionality produced by the way seats are won in constituency contests.
+The mixed-member proportional systems, in use in eight countries, provide enough compensatory seats to ensure that many parties have a share of seats approximately proportional to their vote share.
+Most of the MMP countries use a PR system at the district level, thus lowering the number of levelling seats that are needed to produce proportional results.
+Of the MMP countries, only New Zealand and Lesotho use single-winner first-past-the-post voting in their districts.
+Scotland uses a regionalized MMP system where levelling seats are allocated in each region to balance the disproportionality produced in single-winner districts within the region.
+Variations of this include the Additional Member System, and Alternative Vote Plus, in which voters cast votes for both single-member constituencies and multi-member constituencies; the allocation of seats in the multi-member constituencies is adjusted to achieve an overall seat allocation proportional to parties' vote share by taking into account the number of seats won by parties in the single-member constituencies.